Statistical Discrimination and Duration Dependence in the Job Finding Rate (w/ Gregor Jarosch) [Paper] - Review of Economic Studies

 We estimate the unconditional distribution of marginal propensities to consume (MPC) using clustering regression applied to the 2008 economic stimulus payments.
 By deviating from the standard approach of estimating MPC heterogeneity using interactions with observables, we can recover the full distribution of MPCs.
 We find households spent at least 8% of the rebate, and individual households used rebates for different goods.
 While many observables correlate individually with our estimated MPCs, these relationships disappear when tested jointly, except for income and the average propensity to consume.
 Household observables explain only 8% of MPC variation, highlighting the role of latent heterogeneity.

 We develop a model of educational investment, marriage, and household labor market search to quantify how changes in incentives to positively sort in marriage - summarized by changes in marital surplus - contributed to the rise in U.S. household income inequality.
-We estimate that changes in economic marital surplus increased incentives to positively sort, while the non-economic returns to marriage did the opposite.
-The former movements significantly dampened the rise in inequality by increasing educational attainment and marriage propensities.
-However, changes in the non-economic incentives counteracted these forces, raising the Gini coefficient by 2%, about 20% of the total rise.
+While there are always positive incentives to sort by skill and education, the former strengthened relative to the latter over time.
+These changes incentivized further educational attainment, especially for the high skilled.
+Unlike findings from previous studies, the resulting increase in like-education-skill marriages contributed to a significant rise in income equality.

 Sectoral Shocks and Move Unemployment [new draft coming soon] (previously circulated under "A Multisector Equilibrium Search Model of Labor Reallocation")